Register to get access to free programming courses with interactive exercises

 .container {

-/* For devices in portrait mode (the condition looks like “NOT horizontal”) make items with the container class have a width of 100 percent */
+/* For devices in portrait mode (NOT horizontal) we make items with the container class have a width of 100 percent */

 width: 100%;